MicrosoftDocs/cloud-adoption-framework/docs/scenarios/sap/enterprise-scale-landing-zone.md

 The **SAP on Azure deployment automation framework** is a collection of processes combined with a flexible workflow.
 The [SAP deployment automation framework repository](https://github.com/Azure/sap-hana) contains code for automatic deployment of SAP landscapes in the Azure cloud.
 Templates are split into the following categories:

-- Terraform modules that deploy infrastructure components in Azure, which include:
+- Terraform modules that deploy infrastructure components in Azure include:
   - VMs
   - Network
   - Storage